monymon/dataset-facadeglass-yolov7/README.md

 </html>

-You can find this code at [Darknet Project](https://github.com/AlexeyAB/darknet/blob/9ade741db91fd3d796d2abb0c9889b10943ea28a/darknet_images.py#L85)
+You can also find this code at [Darknet Project](https://github.com/AlexeyAB/darknet/blob/9ade741db91fd3d796d2abb0c9889b10943ea28a/darknet_images.py#L85).